 The most important consideration is this: you should only develop custom tools and languages for that part of your software that is unique to your business, that drives your unique position in the market.
 It is crucial that your tools are as effective as they can be for this part of your software.
-Everything else should be treated as commodities, and you should rely on off-the-shelf tools and frameworks.
+Everything else should be treated as commodities, and you should rely on off-the-shelf tools and frameworks as much as possible.
 To make this concrete: unless you are Amazon or Netflix, then computing infrastructure, deployment tools and databases are not something you want to develop specifically for company.
 However, if your USP is algorithms for digital therapeutics, then a domain specific language that helps you express this algorithms as effectively as possible is a great investment (see chapter 6 in this paper).

 A Suitable Domain